zxeenu/heavy-telegram-bot/README.md

 - Cleans up files saved to disk via an Redis counter.
 Files are deleted oldest first.
 - Adds metadata to the event envelope letting subscribers know if the event comes from a user that has been rate limited

+#### Interest Accumulation

+To upload a file do Telegram you can use a actual file on disk, or the `file_id` on Telegram's servers.
+The issue here is that the `file_id` on telegram expires.

+When we send videos and audios back to the user, we are first trying to see if we have access to a cached `file_id`, and if it is not available, then we get the file from our object storage via a supplied presigned get request.

+When sending the uploading the object to telegram, we also check if it exists in the temp downloads directory, and it doesn't, we download it.
+So there's 2 checks until this point.
+Check redis cache for a telegram `file_id`, and if not available get a fresh copy from object storage.

+If an upload to telegram is successful, we cache it to use later.
+These cached `file_id`s expire.

+The issue here is that, what if multiple people are requesting for an object that is not on disk (a fresh video source).

+Now, functionally, this issue can be resolved by using the `correlation_id` as a filename for the initial download, and then then renaming it to the actual object's name after it has been uploaded to telegram.
+But it would still do redundant computations: downloading, renaming and deleting files - when 2 files that have different `correlation_id` map to the same actual object name.
+This will occur, because we need to content based addressing needs maps to the same file when given the same content (content being the presigned url in this case).

+So what we have instead opted for the following process:

+- Every presigned url will map to an `interest_accumulator_key` to use a a lock
+- We will check if the `interest_accumulator_key` lock exists, before doing any processing, and then republish an event after a small delay if it does.
+- If the `interest_accumulator_key` does not exist, then we will process it normally.

+This process gives us the ability to delay events that are being locked, but when they come back... they will get the `file_id` that was cached.
+The accumulator pattern relies of the redis cache!

+_The delayed requests essentially become cache hits rather than duplicate work - transforming a coordination problem into a caching optimization._

 ### Task Roadmap

 - [x] Listen for video downloads events, and upload from minio into telegram